stadium-software/howto-datagrid-enum-column-value-styling/readme.md

 # How-to: DataGrid Pills

-This example demonstrates how to display column content in a DataGrid using pills.
+This example demonstrates how to style column content in a DataGrid as pills.
 The pills can be used to represent a status or similar enum value of each row in the grid.
+However, the CSS can be altered to faciliate any other display.

 Example:
 ![](images/view.png)